dOrgTech/DAOcreator/docs/contributors-guide/architecture.md

 #### 2. Lib types

-This is the types that are used through the project for internal communication (state, actions, exposed by integration modules etc.).
+These are the types that are used through the project for internal communication (state, actions, exposed by integration modules etc.).

 #### 3. Integration types

-This is types that are provided by external dependencies.
-This types should not be accessible to the project as a whole, they should be constrained to the integrations integration module.
+These are the types that are provided by external dependencies.
+These types should not be accessible to the project as a whole, they should be constrained to the integration's integration module.
 Everything exposed by an integration module should have (2.)
 Lib type.
 This way we can easily exchange the integrations internal package.